 Introduced in 1970 with the PDP-8/e, the 144-line (96-signal) Omnibus uses the M8320 terminator board to pull most signal lines up to a high logic level of 3.5-3.8VDC.
 Four different termination circuits are used, as mentioned in Reference #1, p.9-8.
 However, it contains some errors, which are corrected here.
-Terminator circuit “Load-1” (at right) provides the pull-up and presents an AC load of 112-ohms.
+Terminator circuit “Load-1” (at right) provides a pull-up to 3.8V and presents an AC load of 112-ohms.
 This tends to damp out transients.
 Open-collector drivers, used to put data on the bus, must sink about 34mA from this circuit.
 In Reference #1, the logic low is specified at -0.5 to +0.4V and the logic high is 3 to 5V.
 Load-1 is used for timing signals TP1-H, TP2-H, TP3-H, TS1-L, TS2-L, TS3-L, TS4-L and others.

 Drivers and Receivers